Barbara Dametto: Yoga Instructor, Sound Healer, Expressive Arts Practitioner.

 About Barbara Dametto:

 As a child, I was the family and class clown.
 I impersonated characters, changed my name and wrote a book called, ”Farting Can Be Fun.”
 I always managed to make people laugh because I was funny and mischievous (and cute as hell!).
 At the same time, I was afraid of dying.

 As a teenager, I was an introverted, subversive punk rocker.
 I was painfully shy around boys but managed to express myself through dance and art.
 I was pretty and quirky.
 At the same time, I was self-loathing.

 In my twenties, I was a freelance dancer and actor and playwright.
 I went to university and discovered that I was pretty darn talented as an artist.
 One of my theatre professors told me I was brilliant!
 I was adventurous and brave and risk-taking.
 At the same time, I was insecure.

 In my thirties, I worked as a performer and artist in education.
 I fell in love with clown theatre and non-verbal forms of physical theatre.
 I began to experience the power of the arts as a tool for expressing social issues (particularly child abuse, conflict resolution and restorative justice).
 I was creative and brave and worked as a volunteer in S.E.
 Asia in a war zone.
 I was also incredibly fearful.

 In my forties, I was a high school teacher.
-I loved working with young people and was able to really help them to tap into their own inherent talents.
+I loved working with young people and was able to help them to tap into their own inherent talents.
 My students often had huge emotional breakthroughs and shared their personal stories and struggles with me (especially in drama class).
 I always encouraged them to transform their pain into art and comedy.
 We had a lot of fun!
 Eventually, I quit teaching and went back to school to study yoga.
 I got married and ran a yoga and meditation retreat centre.
 I became a sound healer and conscious dance facilitator.
 I became a spiritual teacher and life got very serious.